acedmicabhishek/OSroulette/README.md

 Welcome, thrill-seeker, to OSroulette!
 This isn't your average game.
 It's a digital dance with destiny, a high-stakes game of Russian Roulette where the prize for losing is... well, let's just say you won't have to worry about your computer problems anymore.

+**NOT FOR WINDOWS!
+BECAUSE I THINK WINDOWS USERS DONT WANNA PLAY THIS, THEY CANT EVEN RE-INSTALL WINDOWS, THAT IS WHY ITS FOR LINUX USERS.**

 **EXTREME WARNING:** This is not a joke.
 These scripts are designed to be destructive.
 Running them on a real machine **WILL IRREVERSIBLY DELETE YOUR OPERATING SYSTEM AND ALL YOUR FILES.** Please, for the love of all your data, only run this in a disposable virtual machine that you are fully prepared to destroy.
 You have been warned.

 **If you have balls, run it on your main system dickhead.**